 - Preheat and Line: Preheat oven to 350F and line a large baking sheet with parchment paper.

-- Combine Dry Ingredients: In a large bowl, mix the unsweetened shredded coconut with the sugar until combined.
+- Combine Dry Ingredients: In a large mixing bowl bowl, mix the unsweetened shredded coconut with the sugar until combined.

-- Add Wet Ingredients to Form Dough: Add the eggs, vanilla extract and mix well.
+- Add Wet Ingredients to Form Dough: Add the eggs, vanilla extract to the bowl and mix well.
 If the mixture is too dry, add the water 1 tablespoon at a time until the dough is easily shapeable.